Jose Rojas (racquetball): Professional career

-Rojas had an impressive start to his pro career, as he made it through qualifying in his first IRT event: the 2008 Motorola IRT World Championships in Denver before losing to Alvaro Beltran in the Round of 16.
+Rojas had an impressive start to his pro career, as he made it through qualifying in his first IRT event: the 2008 Motorola IRT World Championships in Denver before losing to Álvaro Beltrán in the Round of 16.
 Later that season, Rojas made the semi-finals at the 2009 California Open before losing to Rocky Carson in four games.

 International career

 Rojas has been on Team USA six times.
-Most recently, Rojas competed in the 2015 Pan American Games in Toronto, where he and Jansen Allen won gold in Men's Doubles by defeating Bolivians Conrrado Moscoso and Roland Keller in the final, 15-8, 15-5.
+Most recently, Rojas competed in the 2015 Pan American Games in Toronto, where he and Jansen Allen won gold in Men's Doubles by defeating Bolivians Conrrado Moscoso and Roland Keller in the final, 15–8, 15–5.
 He also was a silver medalist in Toronto in the Team competition.

-Also, Rojas won gold in singles at the 2014 Pan American Championships by defeating Andres Parrilla of Mexico in the final, 15-4, 15-11, in Santa Cruz, Bolivia, where he also earned a silver medal in doubles with David Horn after losing the final to Mexicans Daniel De La Rosa and Edson Martinez, 14-15, 15-12, 11-1.
+Also, Rojas won gold in singles at the 2014 Pan American Championships by defeating Andres Parrilla of Mexico in the final, 15–4, 15–11, in Santa Cruz, Bolivia, where he also earned a silver medal in doubles with David Horn after losing the final to Mexicans Daniel De La Rosa and Edson Martinez, 14–15, 15–12, 11–1.

-Rojas was part of the American gold medal team at the 16th International Racquetball Federation (IRF) World Championships, winning the final for the USA by defeating Kris Odegard, 15-14, 15-10, giving the USA a 2-0 win over Canada.
-Also at the 2012 Worlds, Rojas earned a bronze medal in men's singles by reaching the semi-finals, where he lost to Polo Gutierrez of Mexico, 10-15, 15-12, 11-6.
+Rojas was part of the American gold medal team at the 16th International Racquetball Federation (IRF) World Championships, winning the final for the US by defeating Kris Odegard, 15–14, 15–10, giving the USA a 2–0 win over Canada.
+Also at the 2012 Worlds, Rojas earned a bronze medal in men's singles by reaching the semi-finals, where he lost to Polo Gutierrez of Mexico, 10–15, 15–12, 11–6.

-Rojas was a bronze medalist at the 2014 World Championships in Burlington, Ontario, where he lost to fellow American Rocky Carson, 15-8, 15-12, in the semi-finals.
+Rojas was a bronze medalist at the 2014 World Championships in Burlington, Ontario, where he lost to fellow American Rocky Carson, 15–8, 15–12, in the semi-finals.

-Rojas's performance at Worlds in 2012 qualified him for the 2013 World Games, where he reached the semi-finals, losing to Gutierrez, 15-9, 8-15, 11-9, and dropping the 3rd place match to Carson, 15-12, 9-15, 11-5.
+Rojas's performance at Worlds in 2012 qualified him for the 2013 World Games, where he reached the semi-finals, losing to Gutierrez, 15–9, 8–15, 11–9, and dropping the 3rd place match to Carson, 15–12, 9–15, 11–5.

 Rojas's first appearance on Team USA was at the 2008 Pan Am Championships in Costa Rica, where he played singles, losing in the quarter finals to Gutierrez, who was the silver medalist that year.

 As a junior player, Rojas won the IRF Junior World Boys U18 title twice, in 2008 and 2009.
 He's one of only four players to do so, including Sudsy Monchik, Rocky Carson, Jack Huczek and Ben Croft.